 To manage these symptoms, your surgeon may prescribe over-the-counter pain medications and recommend certain self-care strategies.

 On day four after your surgery, you will also be advised to wash your hair for the first time after your transplant.
-But, before you do, you will need to follow your surgeon’s strict product recommendations and guidance to do this successfully.
+But, before you do, you will need to follow your surgeon’s recommendations and guidance to do this successfully.

+This will involve avoiding rubbing your hair with rough towels or scratching your scalp.
 See our step-by-step hair washing guide for detailed instructions.

 Days 5 & 6: Scabbing & crusting